Oyefusi-Samuel/ZED-mobile-cleaning-simulated-robot./README.md

 ```
  ros2 launch ros2_mapping navigation.py    # set 2d pose estimate of the robot to begin navigation
 ```

+#   INTERACT PROGRAMATICALLY WITH THE NAVIGATION STACK (python API)

    We can also write a python script that publish certain velocity to make the robot move and also perform some basic task.